RikkeSimone/Kiwi-Roadies/README.md

 ### MVP

-* Pre-draw 3 kiwi roadies on a map
+* Pre-draw 3 kiwi destinations on a map
-* Build the form component that generates your road trip based on your start location, end location, number of days and activies preferences
+* Build a form that generates your road trip based on your start location, end location, number of days
-* Have preference options available - may require an API
-* API's for the base map, New Zealand, travel routes, activities, DOC
+* API's for the New Zealand base map - flying cameras, DOC
+* App animates a name and travel journey across the client side

 ### Stretch Goals

-* Home by a certain date/time (this factors into your roadie as a whole)
+* Map icons of bike trails, camp sites, possibly trails and huts.
+This will show based on zoom focus
 * Send/share your trip with others - screen shot, PDF, email, Export it
-* Bring in an API that writes out your name and travel journey across the client side
+* Directions on the map
+* Scrolling on the map triggers location change, with that has associated information such as links
+* Have more activity preferences available such as beaches - may require additonal API
 * Tag pictures of your trip to sites
+* Home by a certain date/time (this factors into your roadie as a whole)
+* Sign-in & Authorisation
+* Radio Jingle
 * Trains
-* Database
-* Sign-in & Authorisation
-* Map icons
-* Jingle

 ## Made with ❤️ by